dougeby/IntuneDocs/intune/wi-fi-profile-shared-key.md

 > `<protected>false</protected>` must be set to **false**.
 When **true**, it could cause the device to expect an encrypted password, and then try to decrypt it; which may result in a failed connection.
 >
 >  `<hex>53534944</hex>` should be set to the hexadecimal value of `<name><SSID of wifi profile></name>`.
->  Windows 10 devices may return a false *0x87D1FDE8 Remediation failed* error, but is still provisioned with the profile.
+>  Windows 10 devices may return a false *0x87D1FDE8 Remediation failed* error, but the device still contains the profile.

 ```
 <!--